 INTRODUCTION: Outcome after cochlear implantation in adults varies and is affected by many factors.
 One factor is auditory training after implantation.
 No national guidelines for adult auditory training currently exist in Denmark.
 An auditory verbal skills training (AVST) rehabilitation programme was developed and applied at the East Danish Cochlear Implant (CI) Centre (Rigshospitalet, Gentofte Unit).
-The AVST intervention was inspired by the auditory verbal therapy practice and targeted the paediatric population and their families.
+The AVST intervention was inspired by the auditory verbal therapy practice that is targeted the paediatric population and their families.
 The objectives were to document the outcome for first-time adult CI users, to apply and explore the effects of the AVST and to examine CI users’ possibly extended need for technical follow-up.

 METHODS: A prospective comparative study design was used.
 Ten CI users participated in AVST with a relative.
 Seven CI users were included in a control group.
 The outcome measures of speech understanding and quality of life (QoL) were recorded pre-implant and post-implant.